 The zoo is only the beginning of Ranua’s animal adventures.
 Take a magical ride in a carriage pulled by Finn horses through a whispering forest, or a jolly reindeer sleigh ride.
 Only 15 minutes outside of town, stop by the ecological wolfdog sanctuary and enjoy a campfire lunch.
 If the wolfdogs will climb out of your lap long enough.

 Ranua’s cottages and Arctic igloos guarantee a sound sleep and Lapland luxury.
+Drop your bags at the Arctic Guesthouse and Igloos, and let your dreams be swayed away by Lake Ranuanjärvi.
 Spend a week in a cabin by Lake Simojärvi at Ranua’s oldest travel destination.
 Or relax in a hot tub and watch the snowmobiles speed by.
 Whether you don’t want to stray far from the polar bears or you want to spend a night staring at the stars through the roof of a glass igloo, Ranua has a bed with your name on it.

-Ranua is situated about an hour’s drive from Rovaniemi to the north or Syöte to the southeast.
+Getting to Ranua is quiet easy, as it’s only about an hour’s drive from Rovaniemi, the most connected destination in Lapland.
 There are daily buses available from Rovaniemi, more frequently in the high seasons of Christmas and summer.
-Or you can rent a car and enjoy the short drive.
-Ranua sits on Route 78, between Rovaniemi and Pudasjärvi.
+Or you can rent a car and enjoy the short drive down Route 78.
 Of course, there’s always guided tours from the many safari companies in Rovaniemi, or directly from the zoo itself.